tjammer/raylib-ocaml/README.md

 OCaml bindings for <a href="https://www.raylib.com/" target="_blank">raylib</a> (v3.0.0), a simple and easy-to-use library to enjoy videogames programming.

-The bindings are pretty faithful to the original C code, the biggest difference is the conversion of all function name from CamelCase to snake_case.
+The bindings are pretty faithful to the original C code, the biggest difference is the conversion of all function names from CamelCase to snake_case.
 Wherever possible, integer arguments are changed to their own variant types, eg. `int key` to `Key.t`.

-Bindings exists for (nearly) all functions and types, but only a subset are tested thus far (see examples folder).
+Bindings exist for (nearly) all functions and types, but only a subset are tested thus far (see examples folder).
 Rough edges are to be expected.

 ## Example